Skip to content

 How Relocation Is Possible

-Even with numberOfCopies=1, MeshStor creates a 2-slot RAID1 array: one slot holds the active partition, the other is a placeholder ("missing").
+Even with replicaCount=1, MeshStor creates a 2-slot RAID1 array: one slot holds the active partition, the other is a placeholder ("missing").
 This placeholder slot allows data migration — a new partition fills the empty slot, syncs from the existing member, and then the original member is removed.

-With numberOfCopies>=2, the array already has multiple active members.
+With replicaCount>=2, the array already has multiple active members.
 A new partition is added as a spare, and mdadm --replace gracefully swaps it in without any degraded window.
+The new partition briefly appears with state Spare in .status.partitions[] before the kernel promotes it into Syncing.

 Consumer Node Drain